Looking for a great slider plugin for your site? Soliloquy is your match!

 - Only include content posted between certain dates;

 And then you can also choose what information to include for each content item, like:

 Beyond the new content sources, the add-ons also give you access to more slider themes.
-You get 5 total, which lets you change up how your sliders look:
+You get 5 in total, which allows you to change up how your sliders look:

 If you prefer carousels to sliders, the Carousels add-on makes it easy to turn a slider into a carousel.
 Here’s what it looks like on the basic example slider from earlier:

 Does your slider content do great on Pinterest?
-You can enable Pinterest Pin It buttons with a simple check of the mouse:
+You can enable Pinterest Pin It buttons with a simple hover of the mouse:

-The Schedules add-on opens some really neat functionality that lets you schedule when certain sliders should run.
+The Schedule add-on opens some really neat function that lets you schedule when certain sliders should run.
 Or, you can even schedule individual slides within a slider: